 Trend #9 Design Systems That Scale (Consistency > Fresh UI)

 A design system isn’t a trend but an infrastructure.
-In 2026, teams that invest in scalable systems see faster development cycles, fewer inconsistencies, and more predictable quality.
+In 2026, teams that invest in scalable systems see faster development cycles, fewer inconsistencies, and more predictable quality by standardizing the product ui.

 Benefits: